 How to choose a travel laptop

 In the digital age, we have grown accustomed to a travel style that depends seriously on smartphones, apps.
 However, sometimes that won’t cut it, especially if you write a lot while you’re traveling.
-Fortunately, this demand for small, lightweight laptops has driven companies to make plenty of options which has driven the price down and it is now possible to find so great laptops for travel for less than $500 dollars.
+Fortunately, this demand for small, lightweight laptops has driven companies to make plenty of options which has driven the price down and it is now possible to find cheap laptops for travel.